pnnato/M5StickV/README.md

 2020/03/11

 This repository is a python code to develop M5StickV camera for interval capturing images.
+The development is for IoT device research purpose.

 Function: Button for select date and time manually
 Use in: Kochi prefecture farm